Drive By Wire (DBW) to (DBC) Cable Throttle Conversion

 LT BLU/WHT PIN - (D) - IAC COIL A HIGH - GREEN PIN 79

-If converting from DBW to DBC on a RED/BLUE harness, you only have to add the wiring for the IAC valve and TPS.
-Use this schematic for pin information.
+If converting a RED/BLUE (DBW) harness to a DBC setup, only add wiring for the IAC valve and TPS.

 Bank 1 Sensor 1 - BLACK/WHITE - GREEN connector pin 72